RickardHultgren/LYMPHA/about.md

  - Pseudocode/REGEX
  - Javascript

 Planned branches for version 1.0:
  - Python
  - gforth

 To do in version 1.0:
  - Syntax description in REGEX  (almost done)
- - computing algorithms in pseudocode
+ - Computing algorithms in pseudocode and Gforth
- - computing algorithms in python
+ - Computing algorithms in python
  - Update javascript version